top of page

 The noun 'essence' has its etymological roots in Latin.
 It is derived from the Latin word 'essentia,' which is a combination of 'esse,' meaning 'to be,' and the suffix '-entia,' denoting quality or state.
 In Latin philosophy and metaphysics, 'essentia' referred to the intrinsic nature or being of something, emphasizing the idea that what makes something what it is resides in its essential quality of existence.
 As the word entered the English language, it retained this fundamental notion, describing the core, intrinsic nature, or most essential and characteristic aspect of something.
 Thus, 'essence' serves to capture the inherent and defining qualities that make something what it is, echoing its Latin origins in the concept of being and existence.

-Quiz: Find the meaning of essence
+Quiz: Find the meaning of the noun essence:

 Try Again!